John Waters Is Fighting To Keep The 'Divine' Mural In Mount Vernon

 A future of a three-story mural on the side of a home in the Mount Vernon neighborhood of Baltimore is in peril, and the matter is being taken to the city board.
-But this isn’t just any mural, it portrays Harris Glenn Milstead as his alter ego, Divine, who was made famous in many John Waters films like Pink Flamingos and Hairspray.
+But this isn’t just any mural.
+It portrays Harris Glenn Milstead as his alter ego, Divine, who was made famous in many John Waters films like Pink Flamingos and Hairspray.

 Baltimore Brew shared the story that the community and famed director Waters are fighting back so that Divine can remain immortalized on the side of the building, as a sort of “neighborhood watch.”